AlexAQ972/FASST-LLM/README.md

 FASST-LLM is a Framework for Automated Service Scanning Tool generation using Large Language Models.
 FASST-LLM fully leverages the powerful capabilities of large language models in processing natural language and generating code.

+The complete source code of FASST-LLM is stored in the ```code``` directory.
+Within this directory, the ```Code Refinement``` subfolder contains both the implementation code for the Code Refinement module and a technical demonstration.

 ## New Services

 - AMQP1.0